dlrudie/Snip/README.md

 Note
 ----
-Not all hotkeys work between Spotify, iTunes, and Winamp.
+Not all hotkeys work between Spotify, iTunes, Winamp, and foobar2000.

 CHANGES
 =======
+v4.1.0 (2014-Apr-26):
+* Settings and defaults consolidated and made more consistent.
+* Window messages moved to own enum.
+* Complete change in hotkey functionality.
+Changed from 1ms timer to events.
+    Hotkey timer deleted as well as two classes.
+* Replaced GetAsyncKeyState() with RegisterHotKey() and UnregisterHotKey().

 v4.0.3 (2014-Apr-19):
 * Fixed crash when image file was in use and Snip tried to overwrite it.
 * Removed some unnecessary code.